bcgov/mds/USAGE.md

 ## Developing workflow tips for MDS

 If you are developing on other projects, you will likely run into version issues with node and npm.
-Install a node version manager like nvm (if you're on a mac).
+Install a node version manager like nvm (if you're on a mac - or replace brew with choco if you're on Windows).

 ```
 brew install nvm